 Diversity of thought is critical to West Monroe Partners.
 It is the way we build better solutions for our clients.
 But before we can ensure that right mix of perspectives, experience, and skills at the table when we sit down to craft a solution to a client’s issue, we have to have an inclusive culture and workplace.

 As an organization, we have recommitted to strengthening our culture of inclusion.
 This has included an array of initiatives, from policies and programs to enhanced mentoring to training about areas such as unconscious bias.
-We discuss these in a recent paper – one of a series designed to elevate the conversation about inclusion and diversity inside and outside our firm.

 We know that there are no silver bullets for diversifying the workforce.
 That’s why one of our initiatives has been to create four strategic partnerships to help us attract more diverse talent to West Monroe.